IgnitionBoulder/2015week1/deliverables/README.md

 **What are elements?**
-Much like an atom that is made up of three sub-atomic particles consisting of protons, electrons and neutrons, similarly, an HTML element is made up of a starting tag, closing tag, and text in between.
+Much like an atom that is made up of three sub-atomic particles consisting of protons, electrons and neutrons, similarly, an HTML element is made up of a opening tag, closing tag, and text in between.
 Elements are the atomic building blocks of our HTML code.

 **What are tags?**
 Tags are part of HTML elements that define the meaning and structure of our HTML code.
 They most often come in pairs, namely start and closing tags.
-Some tags may define a table within our code, some a heading, and we even define an html file using starting and closing html tags ("<html>,</html>", respectively).
+Some tags may define a table within our code, some a heading, and we even define an html file using starting and closing html tags (<"html"></"html">).
 Sometimes tags can be used for styling (eg. <"strong"> [text] </"strong">, makes our [text] bold etc.), but for the most part, we leave the styling aspect to CSS.